Packing for college? Leave these things at home.

 Instead, bring these items that are often overlooked in the packing process:

-• Flip flops: the ugly truth is that those showers in the dorms can be nasty.
+• Shower Shoes: the ugly truth is that those showers in the dorms can be nasty.
 Come prepared.

 • Bed risers: you can maximize the space in your room by storing under the bed.
 Look into plastic storage bins as well.